Skip to main content

 Paid deals compensate you in cash for deliverables.
 Gifted deals are product-only offers; they can help with early portfolio building but are not the same as paid work.
 If predictable cash flow is your priority, evaluate gifted offers separately from paid campaigns.

-This grounding pack does not include validated community-evidence methods for Reddit, r/UGCcreators, or Facebook.
-Treat community posts as anecdotal signals and confirm important terms against official platform documentation before committing significant time.
+Treat community posts from Reddit, r/UGCcreators, and Facebook as anecdotal signals and confirm important terms against official platform documentation before committing significant time.

 The excerpts here do not provide platform-specific fee structures, payout timing, or contract terms for Aspire, Shopify Collabs, BrandChamp, or Cohley.
 Verify each platform’s current creator agreement, payout rules, and campaign terms directly before committing.